- Current rules

 5. Where relevant, admission will be awarded to the highest ranked applicants or applicants selected based on

 (b) an interview in which eligible applicants will be assessed based on the personal qualities considered desirable in pharmacists, with invitation to attend the interview based on Rule 4, in alignment with the interview quota for the year;

 (c) the intake quota for that year;

-(d) equal weighting of the GPA and interview.
+(d) equal weighting of the WAM and interview.

 (e) direct pathway